 The following Share Incentives practice note provides comprehensive and up to date legal information covering:

-Not realising a disqualifying event has occurred is one of the most common reasons why unintended income tax and National Insurance contributions (NICs) (employer’s and employee’s) may become payable on the exercise of enterprise management incentives (EMI) options.
+Not realising a disqualifying event has occurred is one of the most common reasons why unintended income tax and insurance-contributions-'>National Insurance contributions (NICs) (employer’s and employee’s) may become payable on the exercise of enterprise management incentives (EMI) options.
 Therefore, EMI eligibility is not just based on a snapshot of the company at the time the scheme is launched but requires ongoing monitoring.

 This Practice Note examines the following: